-In the US, once it became clear that war between the abolitionist North and the slave-holding South was inevitable, the Confederate States quickly passed a motion to get an army together for what would eventually prove to be a futile war.
+In the US, once it became clear that [[UsefulNotes/TheAmericanCivilWar war between the abolitionist North and the slave-holding South]] was inevitable, the Confederate States quickly passed a motion to get an army together for what would eventually prove to be a futile war.

 Nevertheless, the South did have [[MagnificentBastard a strong advantage in leadership]].
 For the first half of the war, Robert E. Lee and Stonewall Jackson were an almost unbeatable team.
 Lincoln, on the other hand, [[YouHaveFailedMe fired his Union generals after almost every single engagement]].
-Nevertheless, their tactics only slowed the inevitable, as the North had [[WeHaveReserves a much larger manpower pool]] and industrial capacity, and some generals (at times including Lee) just [[WeHaveReserves were no better at preserving their men's lives]].
+Nevertheless, their tactics only slowed the inevitable, as the North had [[WeHaveReserves a much larger manpower pool]] and industrial capacity, and Southern generals proved [[WeHaveReserves no better at preserving their men's lives]].
 Many historians agree that even if the South won engagements such as Gettysburg or Antietam, they still would have been overwhelmed in the long run.
 By 1864, the only hope the South had to win was to hold out in sieges from the Union army until the North, sick of war with no end in sight, would vote for a government more open to a peace agreement.
 But then Atlanta fell and Lincoln was reelected, showing everyone that the Confederacy had lost.